robertwayne/dpymenus-book/src/running_examples.md

 All of these instructions should work on Linux (Ubuntu-flavors) & Windows 10.

+> **Windows Users**
+> Windows can be pretty finicky with PATH and Python installations sometimes.
+> If you are having issues installing Poetry, ensure that your PATH contains a
+> `%USERPROFILE%\.poetry\bin\` string.
+>
+> In addition, you probably want to go into App Execution Aliases and turn off any
+> options relating to Python and install Python from [python.org](https://python.org).

 In your command line *(PowerShell if you are on Windows)*:

 1. Clone the repository.